 Understanding Sharia-Based Education

 Sharia, which means “the path” in Arabic, refers to the moral and legal code of Islam derived from the Quran and Hadith.
 Sharia education, therefore, encompasses the understanding, interpretation, and application of this code in daily life.
+Many educational systems, including an Islamic International School, aim to connect religious understanding with broader learning experiences.

 Origins of Sharia Schools